Police said the woman was hit and killed while walking home with a coworker near 15th and South streets in Center City.

-PHILADELPHIA (WPVI) -- The suspect involved in a series of hit-and-run crashes in Philadelphia and Montgomery County that killed a woman and injured four others has been taken into custody.
+PHILADELPHIA (WPVI) -- The woman who was killed in a series of hit-and-run crashes in Philadelphia and Montgomery County early Wednesday has been identified.

-Police tracked down the male suspect around 6:30 a.m.
+Police eventually tracked him down around 6:30 a.m.
 Wednesday at 3rd and Park avenues near Main Street in Collegeville.
-He has been identified as Kareem Welton, 40, of Philadelphia.

-A witness told police Welton purposely swerved from the westbound lanes into the eastbound lanes to strike Hillkigass, breaking his back and legs.
+A witness told police Welton purposely swerved from the westbound lanes into the eastbound lanes to strike Hilligass, breaking his back and legs.
 He is expected to survive.

 "Kyle really just wants to again know how thankful he is to the people who were there to help him.
 He knows that they were there and he couldn't be more grateful for the help they provided," said his wife, Jess Hilligass.